Data Processing Agreement

 The personal data transferred will be subject to the following basic processing activities (please specify):

-The processing operations are defined in Section 1.3 of the DPA.
+The processing operations are defined in 5.1 of the DPA.

 Retention Science GDPR Data Processing Addendum 17